ElToberino/Tobers_Multidisplay_XXL/README.md

 Concerning weather you should find out, which API delivers the most precise current weather and forecast for your location.
 In my use case open-meteo is more precise, but the answer depends on your location.*<br>
 <br>
 Can I report issues?
 You wrote there is no support.<br> *Of course.
-No support means that I can not provide individual help for setup, API accounts, Spotify authentication etc. There are very detailed explainations with former Tobers Multidisplay which is still supported.
+No support means that I can not provide individual help for setup, API accounts, Spotify authentication etc. There are very detailed explanations with former Tobers Multidisplay which is still supported.
 This is the advanced version of this program and not a beginner project.*<br>
 <br>
 <br>
 **Credits**<br>